 View a Welcome Video from Father Michael Kesicki

 The present church was built in 1950.
 Its congregation merged with the Presbyterian Church of the Covenant in January of 1981 and is now the First Presbyterian Church of the Covenant on West Sixth Street.
-Gannon University purchased the property and its buildings that year with a view to continuing the church as the University Chapel and other buildings of the complex for Student Services.
-The chapel was dedicated on October 8, 1989.
+Gannon University purchased the property and its buildings that year with a vision of continuing the church as the University Chapel and other buildings of the complex for Student Services.
+The chapel was dedicated on Oct.
+8, 1989.

-Beginning in the Twelfth Century, in prayer and in litanies in honor of Mary, a number of titles are given her in praise of her close relationship with Eternal Wisdom: Mother of Wisdom, Fountain of Wisdom, House of Wisdom, Seat of Wisdom, of which the last became the most common.
+Beginning in the Twelfth Century, in prayer and in litanies in honor of Mary, a number of titles are given her in praise of her close relationship with her Son Jesus Christ who is honored as Eternal Wisdom: Mother of Wisdom, Fountain of Wisdom, House of Wisdom, and Seat of Wisdom, of which the last became the most common.

 Under this title the Blessed Virgin is honored in liturgical celebrations, particular churches, and universities and religious institutes.
 The title "Seat of Wisdom" celebrates the maternal role of Mary, her royal dignity, and her incomparable wisdom and prudence in the things of God.

 The use of stained glass has a long tradition in the Church.
 Besides its decorative use, it was also used as a teaching or catechetical device.
 Scenes from the Bible were depicted and could then be used by preachers to help people to understand the Scriptures and its teachings.
 The windows could then be a source of reflection and prayer afterwards, much as someone today might read a Scripture passage as a source of prayer.